firebug/firequery/README.md

 4. Check out the `jQuery` object logged in the Console panel.

-Note that elements with [jQuery data](http://api.jquery.com/data/) associated display a little envelop.
+Note that elements with [jQuery data](http://api.jquery.com/data/) associated display a little envelop in the Console panel.
 You can inspect the data by clicking on the envelop.
+The Inspector panel displays direct preview of the data.

 License
 -------